mariuspopovici/starlimsvscode/README.md

 ## How to Use

 - Download extension files attached to [current release](https://github.com/mariuspopovici/starlimsvscode/releases).
-- (Install VSIX file, Import .sdp package into STARLIMS)
+- (Install VSIX file, Import SCM_API.sdp package into STARLIMS)
 - Open a local workspace folder.
 This will serve as your local STARLIMS code repository.
 - Activate extension using the _STARLIMS Connect_ command (press F1).
 - Configure extension settings (STARLIMS url, user and password).
 You will be prompted to set these upon attempting to activate the extension for the first time.